luisdemarchi/cordova-plugin-facedetection-lite/README.md

     /* Here you can create the loop to detect frames */ });
 ```
-**Warning**: Until the current version, the parameters are being ignored on some platforms, being ixed default value in the code.
+<info>**Warning**: Until the current version, the parameters are being ignored on some platforms, being ixed default value in the code.</info>
 {: .alert .alert-warning}

 <!-- blank line -->